 - Chest x-ray: detects possible pulmonary involvement

-- Definition: overlapping symptoms of systemic sclerosis, systemic lupus erythematosus (SLE), and polymyositis
+- Definition: a syndrome characterized by overlapping symptoms of three autoimmune diseases: systemic sclerosis (SSc), systemic lupus erythematosus (SLE), and polymyositis

-- Diagnosis: : Most patients are positive for ANAs and anti-U1 RNP (see ).
+- Patients are positive for ANAs and anti-U1 RNP (see “ ”).

 The differential diagnoses listed here are not exhaustive.